TanyaKiseliova/PetShelter/README.md

 - **Password**: maryCat
 - **Permissions**: Full pet management (CRUD)

+---
 Thank you for reading
+**Built with compassion for flaffy friends** 🐾🐶❤️🐱🐾
-I hope you love animals as much as mine and this project is interesting for you
+I hope you love animals as much as I do and this project is interesting for you